Cronix2/HarpoChat/README.md

 ./gradlew assembleDebug
 ```

-The `assembleDebug` task will compile the app and produce an APK in `app/build/outputs/apk/debug/`.
+The APK will be produced in `app/build/outputs/apk/debug/`.

 ### 🤖 Usage

-Run the app on an emulator or physical device (API 26+).
-You will be presented with a simple chat screen.
-Type a message in the text field and press **Envoyer**.
-The `ChatRepository` will:
+Run the app on an emulator or physical device.
+You will see a dark‑themed calculator with a two‑line display, memory buttons and basic operators.
+To access the hidden chat:

-1. Encrypt the plaintext using the Signal engine, generating a ciphertext.
-2. Decrypt the ciphertext on a simulated peer to obtain the original message.
-3. Update the `messages` flow, causing the UI to display both your sent message and an echo with the size of the encrypted payload.

-Currently HarpoChat operates entirely in memory and on one device (a “loopback” demo).
-No network communication or persistent storage beyond the cryptographic identity is included.
+1. **Enter your secret PIN** using the calculator keys.
+On the first launch default values are `527418` for the secret pin and `1234` for the duress pin.
+The secret pin triggers the `onUnlock` callback which navigates to the conversation list.
+2. **Enter the duress PIN** to immediately clear the secure preferences (erasing your stored keys and messages) and show a “Memory cleared” toast.
+3. Once unlocked, select a conversation or create a new one (TODO).
+Messages you send are encrypted using the Signal engine, decrypted in a loopback for demonstration and displayed alongside the byte length of the ciphertext.
+4. Press the back button to return to the calculator façade.

+No real network communication is implemented yet; both peers are simulated within the app.
+Likewise, conversation creation and settings screens are placeholders to be expanded.

 ---

 ## 🧪 Future Testing

-HarpoChat is a prototype, and **no automated tests are currently implemented**.
-Future work could include:
+Automated tests are not currently implemented.
+Potential future tests could include:

-- Unit tests for encryption/decryption routines and message formatting.
+- Unit tests for arithmetic logic, PIN validation and encryption/decryption routines.
-- Instrumentation tests to verify Compose UI behaviour and ViewModel lifecycles.
+- Instrumentation tests to verify navigation between calculator, conversation list and chat screens.
-- UI tests using Espresso or Compose Test Kit.
+- UI tests using Espresso or Compose Test Kit for verifying the calculator layout and chat interactions.

 ---

 ## 📌 Project Roadmap

-This project is at an early stage.
-Ideas for future improvements include:
+The project is actively evolving.
+Planned or potential enhancements include:

-- **Real networking** – integrate a server or peer‑to‑peer transport so that messages are exchanged between multiple devices rather than looped back locally.
+- **Real networking** – implement a back‑end or peer‑to‑peer transport so that messages are exchanged between devices instead of looped back locally.
-- **User accounts & authentication** – allow users to register, exchange prekeys and manage contacts.
+- **User management** – support user accounts, contact lists and key exchanges.
-- **Persistent storage** – store chat history securely using a local database (e.g. Room) instead of keeping messages in memory.
+- **Persistent chat history** – store conversations securely (e.g. with Room) instead of keeping messages in memory.
-- **Group chats & attachments** – support sending media, files and group conversations.
-- **Improved UI/UX** – refine the Compose UI, add dark mode, message bubbles, avatars and notification support.
-- **Key management** – integrate secure backup/restore of identity keys and optional biometric unlock.

-Contributions or suggestions for additional features are welcome!
-See the section below for details on how to help.
+- **Configurable PINs & themes** – settings screen to change the secret/duress codes and personalise appearance.
+- **Conversation creation & group chats** – allow users to start new conversations, add participants and share media.
+- **Enhanced calculator** – extend operations (percentage, square root), improve animations and adapt for tablets.

+Contributions and feature requests are welcome!

 ---